Intel Execs Address the AI Talent Shortage, AI Education, and the “Cool” Factor

 ”We are seeing, in data science, that people are changing jobs every 21 months,” Said Rice.
 “There is a higher turnover not because people want to bounce around between jobs, but because the problems they are working on are so diverse.
 They go from one place to another place to work on new and interesting problems.”
 The result, he says, is that companies struggle to find ways to keep them.
 “You have to be much more aggressive in the way you structure tenure for a person when they come into an organization,” Rice says.

-This sounds simple, but is powerful, said Singer: “Make it a fun and growing experience.
+This sounds simple, but it is powerful, said Singer: “Make it a fun and growing experience.
 So rather than talking in terms of packages and so on, the most significant factor for many of the top talents is: Do they feel that they are doing something that is at the leading edge of technology?
 Do they feel that they learn, so that, year over year, they grow?
 Do they feel that the work they are doing matters?”

-Rice adds that today’s top engineers want to do more than just sitting in a cubicle punching out lines of code, rather, “they want to work on something that is going to help the bigger society.”
+Rice adds that today’s top engineers want to do more than just sitting in a cubicle punching out lines of code.
+Rather, “they want to work on something that is going to help the bigger society.”

 On the importance of a diverse workforce in preventing algorithm bias: